rbowsley/lamplighthelp/source/5-3-0_The_Contact_Details_Tab.markdown

 When a new profile is created in {{Lamplight}}, it will have been given a role.
 This could be {{user}} or {{staff}}, for example.
 To change the role that a {{person}} or {{org}} has on your system, or to add another role to their profile, clikc on the 'Edit roles' button to the right.
 Once you have finished editing, click 'Save'.

-To see how this works, you can view our video, 'The Contact Details Tab'.
+To see how this works, you can view our video, ['The Contact Details Tab'](/help/index/p/51.2.2)

 <iframe width="640" height="564" src="https://player.vimeo.com/video/279238850" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>